 Introduction of collective communication primitives provides several types of performance improvements to the iterative MapReduce applications.

-Collective primitives can reduce the overheads by skipping or overlapping certain steps (e.g. shuffle, reduce, merge) of the iterative MapReduce computational flow.
+Collective primitives can reduce the overheads of the computations by skipping or overlapping certain steps (e.g. shuffle, reduce, merge) of the iterative MapReduce computational flow.
 Collective communication patterns would also fit more naturally with the application patterns, avoiding the need for unnecessary steps.

 Another advantage is the ability for the frameworks to optimize these operations transparently for the users, even allowing the possibility of different optimizations (poly-algorithm) for different use cases and environments.
 For example, a communication algorithm that’s best for smaller data sizes may not be the best for larger ones.
 In such cases, the collective communication operations can opt to have multiple algorithm implementations to be used for different data sizes.
 These primitives also have the capability to make the applications more efficient by overlapping communication with computation.
 Frameworks can start the execution of collectives as soon as the first results are produced from the Map tasks.
 For example, in the Map-AllGather primitive we present in section 4, partial Map results are broadcasted to all the nodes as soon as they become available.
 It is also possible to perform some of the computations in the data transfer layer, like the hierarchical reduction in Map-AllReduce primitive, using a reduction tree.